Monopolistic Competition: Short-Run Profits and Losses, and Long-Run Equilibrium

 Short-Run Profit or Loss

 In the short run, a monopolistically competitive firm maximizes profit or minimizes losses by producing that quantity where marginal revenue = marginal cost.
-If average total cost is below the market price, then the firm will earn an economic profit.
+If the average total cost is below the market price, the firm will earn an economic profit.

 Long-Run Equilibrium: Normal Profits